semack/AspNetCore.FriendlyExceptions/README.md

         }
 ```

-By default, OwinFriendlyExceptions sets the response Content-Type to `text/plain`.
+By default, FriendlyExceptions sets the response Content-Type to `text/plain`.
 To use a different type:
 ```cs
     .Map<SomeJsonException>()
     .To(HttpStatusCode.BadRequest, "This exception is json",